wavefrontHQ/docs/pages/doc/wavefront_api.md

 ## Wavefront REST API Categories

-The REST API supports the following categories of management tasks:
+The REST API supports the following objects corresponding to different categories of management tasks:

 - **Alert** - Retrieve active, snoozed, in-maintenance, and invalid alerts.
 Users with [Alert permission](permissions_overview.html) can create and update alerts.
 - **Cloud Integration** - Retrieve cloud integration data types such as those available with the [AWS integration](integrations_aws_metrics.html).
 Users with [Proxies permission](permissions_overview.html) can add and remove cloud integration data types.